strategineer/personal-website/content/blog/2025-01-23/index.md

 An NPC like Lady Crucem Capilli (a dragon/demon English empire-esque colonizer and artifact gatherer lady) would have been a great fit for this considering her inherent mobility.

 I liked the voice I had for her, she could have been a fun recurring character and it's a shame I didn't bring her into play more often.

+# What were the biggest swings I'm most proud of in the campaign?

+## survival horror roleplaying

+a bit of a miss, survival horror turned into a focus on high lethality

+## Super villain / free will isn't real

+botched the landing, I think it's hard to have a mystery being in session 0 then have me drop hints about it but not reveal the punch until the very end.

+still was a cool idea

+explaining that the party were compelled by their lack of free will to explore the dungeon was a funny to me at least

+## I ran a megadungeon

+I read carefully through hundreds of room descriptions and was able to bring them to life at the table week after week.

+Running megadungeons well is hard but I did it.

+I didn't know where players were going to want to go next, so I prepped voices and encounters that they never came back to. but still it was fun

 # Foundry VTT